Skinner box

 Introduction

 The modern Skinner box consists of a chamber housed in a sound- and light-attenuating shell and connected to a computer through an interface.
 This arrangement ensures a uniform, controlled environment that minimizes extraneous and distracting stimuli during an experiment.
 For rats and mice, the chamber is usually equipped with one or more manipulanda (for example, a lever to be pressed or a chain to be pulled).
 Responses are detected electronically (through closure of a microswitch) and recorded by computer software.
-The rodent chamber typically has a device that dispenses food (for example, 20- or 45-milligram pellets) or a liquid (for example, water or sugar solutions) into a magazine tray located near the manipulanda, and is equipped with speakers (to present auditory stimuli) and lights.
+The rodent chamber typically has a device that dispenses solid food (for example, 20- or 45-milligram pellets) or a liquid (for example, water or sugar solutions) into a magazine tray located near the manipulanda.
+Also, it is equipped with speakers (to present auditory stimuli) and lights.
 Presentations of these events are programmed using computer software.
 Operant chambers for rodents are manufactured with grid floors that can be set up for delivery of faradic stimulation (electric shock) for use in Pavlovian studies of fear conditioning and instrumental studies of punishment or escape and avoidance learning.

 History